microsoft/FluidFramework/api-report/container-runtime.api.md

 export const TombstoneResponseHeaderKey = "isTombstoned";

 // @internal
-export function unpackRuntimeMessage(message: ISequencedDocumentMessage): boolean;
+export function unpackRuntimeMessage(message: ISequencedDocumentMessage): asserts message is SequencedContainerRuntimeMessage;

 // (No @packageDocumentation comment for this package)